Dr. Hayes-Bohanan's Smoke-Free Zone

 |

-PEN is the Bridgewater State College peer education program focused on alcohol,
+Campus) PEN is the Bridgewater State College peer education program

 The cigarette butt issue mentioned above is one of my pet peeves, and I frequently confront people who are doing it.
 One such encounter gives me encouragement.
 Long after I had forgotten the particular incident, a student (whom I had not known at the time), told me that he had quit smoking COLD TURKEY when I scolded him for throwing a butt on the ground.
 He told me that at that moment he realized it was a stupid thing to do, and then thought he should just stop smoking altogether.